yonahforst/invitation/README.md

 ### Invitable

-You'll need to configure one or more model classes as invitables.
-Invitables are resources or organizations that are joined through invitations.
+You'll need to configure one or more model classes as `invitables`.
+Invitables are resources or organizations that are joined with an invite.

-Invitables must have a name for Invitation to use in views and mailers.
+An `invitable` must have some sort of name for Invitation to use in views and mailers.
 An invitable needs to call a class method, `invitable`, with one of the following options:
 * `named: "String"`
 * `named_by: :some_method_name`.